-White mustard is turning increasingly popular: many are discovering its use as a green garden fertilizer, with the side benefits of being a delicious edible spice!
+White mustard is getting popular: many are discovering its use as a green garden fertilizer, with the benefit of being a delicious spice!

 White mustard, a few key facts:

 Common name – white mustard

 Family – Brassicaceae